Zafir-Akhter/Plant-disease-using-CNN/README.md

 python predict.py --image path_to_image.jpg

 ## 📊 Results
-Achieved over X% accuracy on the validation set, with good generalization to unseen leaf samples.
+Achieved over 99.48% accuracy on the validation set, with good generalization to unseen leaf samples.

 ## 📌 Future Work
 : Deploy model as a web/mobile app